Did Louisville bank shooter Connor Sturgeon have CTE?

 But he also reportedly suffered many concussions.

+On Thursday, Sturgeon’s father confirmed to WLKY that the family will have Sturgeon tested for CTE.

-A former classmate told The Daily Beast that Sturgeon suffered multiple concussions while playing football – so much so that he wore a helmet on the basketball court.
+Sturgeon’s history of concussions was first revealed by a former classmate who told The Daily Beast that he was injured to the point of wearing a helmet on the basketball court.

 “The big thing I keep going back to is that in the first year of high school, we played football together in eighth grade, he was out most of the year because he had multiple concussions,” said the former classmate, who did not want to be named.